 The Stipulated Order requires EBMUD to conduct a flow monitoring study to identify the regions within the District's service area that generate the largest wet weather flows.
 This flow monitoring study is also intended to establish a range of scenarios of capacity flow limits for specific locations within the District's system that could eliminate the need for discharges from the wet weather facilities.
-A draft of this flow monitoring study has been prepared.
-EBMUD is currently working with the EPA and various stakeholders to develop a long-term plan for region-wide reductions.
+This flow monitoring study was completed by EBMUD in March 2012 and approved by the EPA in December of 2012.

 Large redevelopment sites such as Alameda Point are expected to reduce the amount of infiltration and inflow entering the wastewater collection system through the replacement/rehabilitation of the aging, deteriorated sewer infrastructure with new systems that are constructed to current standards.
-EBMUD has indicated that the conclusions of their efforts to address the Stipulated Order will not limit the future growth
+EBMUD has indicated that the conclusions of their efforts to address the Stipulated Order will not limit the future growth or redevelopment at Alameda Point.
+EBMUD recommends that the project incorporate the following measures to comply with the Stipulated Order and maintain capacity for the Project Site: